We know you have questions because you want to make the right choices for your baby. We want you to feel confident of

 Industrial fertilisers are produced using considerable quantities of finite energy sources (1.5% of the world’s annual energy consumption), releasing large amounts of carbon dioxide.
 Furthermore, the excessive application of nitrates to agricultural land leads to their being transformed into nitrous oxide which in turn escalatesglobal warming.

-Our nappies are made from 100% biodegradable bamboo fibre layers and 100% biodegradable chlorine free FSC approved pulp.
+Our nappies are made from 100% biodegradable bamboo fibre layers, 100% biodegradable chlorine free FSC approved pulp and 100% compostable plant-based liners.

 We use about 30% as much SAP as regular brands and will continue to research any alternatives.

 Our nappies will currently biodegrade over 60% in less than 3 months and can achieve 80% within 2 years.
 At this time no nappy can offer 100% yet.
-However unlike other brands our packaging is also oxo-degradable.
+However unlike other brands our packaging is also compostable.

 We're very proud to say that our wipes are 100% biodegradable and will be completely degraded within 6 months.

 Our nappies and wipes will biodegrade in the current UK landfills but at a slower rate than within best practice situations.
 UK landfills are not managed to promote biodegradability at the moment.
 They are densely packed and lack the natural microbes, oxygen and light.

-We are working with local environmental groups to campaign for hot composting services within council landfills and where composting is not viable, we are encouraging councils to invest in services which process nappies to produce alternative fuel pellets.
+We are working with local environmental groups to campaign for industrial composting services within council landfills and where composting is not viable, we are encouraging councils to invest in recycling services for nappies.

 Yes.
 We would strongly advise using a hot compost system rather than standard cold system though in order to safely destroy the bacteria and pathogens associated with human poo.